githue/click-reddit/README.md

 To contribute changes to the main project you will need the CSS preprocessor SASS.

-Make your changes to one of the SCSS files and then run the commaned:
+Make your changes in /lib and then run this commaned from the root directory:

-`sass stylesheet.scss stylesheet.css -t compact`.
+`sass lib/stylesheet.scss stylesheet.css -t compact`.